ChloeYou/LabJam/README.md

 # LabJam
-CPSC304 Term Project with Naitong, Dama and Christina
+Fall 2018 CPSC304 Term Project with Naitong, Dama and Christina